asahala/BabyLemmatizer/README.md

 Evaluation is performed for the Neural Net output and for the Post-Corrected output separately.
 The improvement is very slight compared to BabyLemmatizer 1.0, where the NN performed on average 10-15% worse.

+Look for the results in the AVG column.

 ### Urartian
 Total data set size ca. 20k words (including lacunae).